Jonathan-Eyler-Werve/wordpress-starter-kit/README.md

 ### CMS

-We are using a CMS because it includes more people in the storytelling process.
+We are using a Content Management System because it includes more people in the storytelling process.
 Managing a CMS is not cost free, but the value provided by allowing the marketing team to add content and make edits without technical staff assistance massively outweights the CMS management costs, in Jonathan's opinion.

 We are using WordPress because